k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_Fabric_7.x.x_Setup_Automatic_Single_DC_multi_nodes.md

 Number of cluster nodes should be either greater than or equal to the replication factor number.

-The script should be run separately on each node in the order of designated node number, starting more then one node at the time, may cause configuration issues
+The script should be run separately on each node, in the order of designated node number, starting more then one node at the time, may cause configuration issues

 **Mandatory details needed:**
 + Nodes Ip.